 If you do not see any video or Setup Menu displayed: Verify the blue power LED is on.

+Users often switch the video output by accidentally pressing a button on the remote control.
 Try pressing the HDMI or AV keys on the remote to switch the outputs.
-Verify the monitor is set to the input used.
+Point the IR remote directly at the front of the Sprite[®].
+Verify your monitor is set to the input used.
 Verify the monitor and HDMI cable are good by swapping or trying another device on the input.